Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Proofs

 Consequently so is the probability that some mindset is not a tangle. \end{proof}

-\begin{lemma}[Only tangles from mindsets] If $\agree=\alpha\numobjects$ and $p<a/n$, then, given Assumption~\ref{ass:orientations}, the probability that there is a tangle which is not a mindset is bounded above by $\nummindsets\numpartitions\exp\braces{-2(\alpha-p)^2\numobjects/\nummindsets}$. \end{lemma} Increasing the number $m$ of questions or the number $k$ of mindsets makes it more likely that there are tangles which do not completely agree with one of the mindsets.
+\begin{lemma}[No degenerate tangles] If $\agree=\alpha\numobjects$ and $p<a/n$, then, given Assumption~\ref{ass:orientations}, the probability that there is a tangle which is not a mindset is bounded above by $\nummindsets\numpartitions\exp\braces{-2(\alpha-p)^2\numobjects/\nummindsets}$. \end{lemma} \underline{Intuition:} Increasing the number $m$ of questions or the number $k$ of mindsets makes it more likely that there are tangles which do not completely agree with one of the mindsets.
 Like for Lemma \ref{lem:mindsetstangles}, the larger the number $m$ of questions or the number $k$ of mindsets we consider, the more likely it is that for one specific question and one mindset, significantly more than $p\cdot n_i$ persons from that mindset do not agree with the ground truth of that mindset.
 This may then result in the existence of a tangle which agrees with one of the mindsets on all but this question, where the tangle chooses the opposite orientation, and thus corresponds to no existing mindset.
-For increasing $k$ this is especially true, since increasing $k$ with fixed $n$ results in smaller values of $n_i$. \begin{proof} By Assumption~\ref{ass:orientations}, for a tangle $\tau$ which does not correspond to a mindset there need to exist $x_1,x_2,x_3$ such that for $y_i=\tau(x_1)$ we have that for $A_1 \coloneqq A_{x_1}^{y_1}$, $A_2 \coloneqq A_{x_2}^{y_2}$ and $A_3 \coloneqq A_{x_3}^{y_3}$ that $|A_1\cap A_2 \cap A_3| \ge \agree$ but no mindset $\Mindset$ incorporate $A_1,A_2,A_3$, i.e. there is no $\Mindset$ with $\Mindset(x_i) = y_i \;\forall i \in \{1,2,3\}$.
+For increasing $k$ this is especially true, since increasing $k$ with fixed $n$ results in smaller values of $n_i$. \begin{proof} By Assumption~\ref{ass:orientations}; for a tangle $\tau$ which does not correspond to a mindset there need to be a set of three $x_1,x_2,x_3$ such that for $y_i=\tau(x_1)$ we have that for $A_1 \coloneqq A_{x_1}^{y_1}$, $A_2 \coloneqq A_{x_2}^{y_2}$ and $A_3 \coloneqq A_{x_3}^{y_3}$ that $|A_1\cap A_2 \cap A_3| \ge \agree$.
+However, no mindset $\Mindset$ can incorporate $A_1,A_2,A_3$, that is there is no $\Mindset$ with $\Mindset(x_i) = y_i \;\forall i \in \{1,2,3\}$.

 So suppose that there are such $A_1,A_2,A_3$ with $|A_1\cap A_2\cap A_3|>\agree_\Questions$.
 Then there is, by the pigeon-hole principle, a mindset $\Mindset_i$ for which at least $\agree/k$ many persons from $\Objects_i$ lie in $A_1\cap A_2\cap A_3$.
 If this mindset does not incorporate this triple, then it does not incorporate one of the questions, say~$\Mindset_i(x_1) \neq y_1$.